nivmeiris/device_mapping/README.md

 # Device Model Lookup Tool

 A simple web-based utility for converting device marketing names (e.g., "iPhone 15 Pro") to their internal model identifiers (e.g., "iPhone16,1"), and vice versa.
 This application is built with Python and Flask, providing a user-friendly interface for single and batch lookups.
+You can access this tool at the following link: https://device-mapping.onrender.com.

 ## Features